 Learning Outcome: The student will be given the opportunity to practice a search strategy, determine useful search terms, and identify appropriate information resources.

-b.
-The student will identify appropriate search terms for their information need.
+- The student will identify appropriate search terms for his/her information need.

-c.
-The student will narrow or expand their search as appropriate.
+- The student will narrow or expand his/her search as appropriate.

 - The student will explore which resources to use at varying stages in the research process.

 Learning Outcome: The student will be given an assignment, designed by librarians, with input from faculty, to complete and then return to the librarian who taught the class.
 The librarian will provide a pass/fail grade for the assignment and return it to the faculty member.